Humira40mg/Humira40mg/README.md

 - 🌱 I’m currently learning : a lot.
 - 💞️ I’m looking to collaborate on : idk.
 - 📫 How to reach me : don't
-- ⚡ Fun fact: I redirected from aviation studies to IT studies.
+- ⚡ Fun fact: I redirected from aviation studies to Computer Science studies.

 <!---
 Humira40mg/Humira40mg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.